Skip to main content

 pip install PyTurboJPEG

-Generally, this can speed up the process by about 2-3 times.
+Generally, it speeds up the process by about 2-3 times.

 import cv2